amazon-braket/amazon-braket-sdk-python/doc/genai_cheat_sheet.md

 ADDITIONAL INSTRUCTIONS FOR QUESTIONS CONTAINING PYTHON CODE.
-FOR EACH QUESTION AND RESPONSE CONTAINING PYTHON CODE ADD THE FOLLOWING SENTENCE AT THE END OF EACH RESPONSE: "Note, that even though retrival augmented generation significantly reduce hallucinations, LLMs can still make mistakes.
+FOR EACH QUESTION AND RESPONSE CONTAINING PYTHON CODE ADD THE FOLLOWING SENTENCE AT THE END OF EACH RESPONSE: "Note, that even though retrival augmented generation significantly reduces hallucinations, LLMs can still make mistakes.
 Refer to official Braket documentation in case if the generated code contains bugs [https://docs.aws.amazon.com/braket/]."

+NEVER PRINT OR DRAW CIRCUITS AS ASCII CODE.
+AGAIN, NEVER PRINT OR DRAW CIRCUITS AS ASCII CODE.

 # Braket CheatSheet